andrew/ultimate-awesome/README.md

 - [awesome-shopify](https://github.com/julionc/awesome-shopify) - 📌✨A curated list of awesome Shopify resources, libraries and open source projects.
 - [GAN-Inversion](https://github.com/weihaox/GAN-Inversion) - [TPAMI 2022] GAN Inversion: A Survey.
 - [Awesome-GEE](https://github.com/opengeos/Awesome-GEE) - A curated list of Google Earth Engine resources.
-- [Awesome_Think_With_Images](https://github.com/zhaochen0110/Awesome_Think_With_Images) - Resources and paper list for "Thinking with Images for LVLMs".
-This repository accompanies our survey on how LVLMs can leverage visual information for complex reasoning, planning, and generation.
 - [awesome-learning](https://github.com/mfaisalkhatri/awesome-learning) - A curated list of awesome learning resources for a Software Test Automation Engineer .
 - [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [awesome-gametalks](https://github.com/hzoo/awesome-gametalks) - :speech_balloon: A curated list of gaming talks (development, design, etc).